|

 (IV) NMR Studies of Paramagnetic Molecules

-probes for the investigation of the structure of the metal binding environment
+investigation of the structure of the metal binding environment in biomolecules

-in biomolecules and synthetic metal complexes, and the interactions of ligands
+and synthetic metal complexes, as well as the interactions of ligands with

-with the metal centers.
-One- and two-dimensional NMR techniques have been
+paramagnetic metal centers.
+One- and two-dimensional NMR techniques have

-developed and applied to the study of paramagnetic compounds in our research
+been developed and applied to the study of paramagnetic compounds in our

 A Book Chapter on NMR of Paramagnetic